GSA/digitalgov.gov/content/posts/2015-03-18-improving-how-social-media-informs-leadership-and-public-initiatives.md

 ---
+url: /2015/03/18/improving-how-social-media-informs-leadership-and-public-initiatives/
 date: 2015-03-18 11:10:01 -0400
-title: 'Improving How Social Media Informs Leadership and Public Initiatives'
+title: Improving How Social Media Informs Leadership and Public Initiatives
 summary: '&amp;nbsp; Like private sector organizations, U.S. public sector organizations have experienced shifts in how they use both the Internet and social media to interact with the public.
 The mid-1990s onwards saw an increase in the number of websites helping individual members of the public learn more about various public sector organizations and initiatives directly from'
-authors: [david-a-bray, corina-dubois]
+authors:
+  - david-a-bray
+  - corina-dubois
 categories:
   - Managing Digital
   - Social Media